AviatrixSystems/Docs/HowTos/fqdn_faq.rst

 ========================================

-Aviatrix Fully Qualified Domain Name (FQDN) Whitelisting is a security service feature specially designed for workloads in public cloud.
+Aviatrix Fully Qualified Domain Name (FQDN) is a security service specifically designed for workloads or applications in public cloud.
 It filters Internet bound egress traffic initiated from workloads in a VPC.
-This service is centrally managed by the Controller and distributedly executed by an Aviatrix gateway instance in the VPC.
+This service is centrally managed by the Controller and executed by an Aviatrix gateway instance in the VPC in the distributed architecture..

-Starting from release 3.4, Aviatrix FQDN Whitelisting filters on any TCP and UDP traffic including HTTP, HTTPS and SFTP traffic.
+Aviatrix FQDN filters any TCP and UDP traffic including HTTP, HTTPS and SFTP traffic.
 The filtering function allows only the destination host names (whitelist) specified in the list to pass and drop all other